hermogene2001/bsdo/WEBRTC_BROWSER_STREAMING_IMPLEMENTATION.md

 4. Grant camera/microphone permissions when prompted
 5. Configure devices and settings
 6. Begin streaming directly from browser

-### For Sellers Using RTMP (External Software):
-1. Navigate to Live Stream section
-2. Select "RTMP (Use OBS or similar software)" as streaming method
-3. Click "Start Live Stream"
-4. Copy provided RTMP URL and Stream Key
-5. Configure OBS or other streaming software
-6. Begin streaming through external software

 ## Security Considerations
 - Authentication required for all streaming operations